joint-kg-labs/iWarded/doc/iWarded_manual.md

 In terms of additional features, iWarded is able to create:
 * *expressions*, boolean expressions which combine body variables with standard comparison operators (=,>,<,>=,<=,<>);
 * *annotations*, special facts that allow injecting specific behaviors into the set of rules: *input* annotations specify that the facts for an atom are imported from an external data source; *output* annotations specify that the facts for an atom are exported to an external destination; *bind* annotations, which bind input or output atoms to a source; *mapping* annotations, which map specific columns of the input/output source to a position of an atom;
-* *guarded* programs, sets of rules where (at least) a single atom in the body, called *guard*, contains all universally quantified variables.
+* *guarded* programs, sets of rules where (at least) a single atom in the body, called *guard*, contains all universally quantified variables;
+* *shy* programs, sets of rules where harmful join variables and dangerous variables are affected by distinct existentials;

 Please refer to [Configuration Scenario and Program](#configuration-scenario-and-program) for a detailed description of the structure of a generic generated program.